Smack That: Critical reception

-"Smack That" garnered acclaim from contemporary music critics, with many calling it a great club song.
+"Smack That" received critical acclaim.
 DJ Z of DJBooth, in a review of the single, commended "Smack That" for showcasing "Akon's ability to sound perfect over any tempo beat."
 In his review for the album as a whole, DJ Z wrote that the song and "I Wanna Love You" display Akon's skill during collaboration.
 Michael Enelman of Entertainment Weekly lauded the collaboration with Eminem as the "liveliest."
 David Marchese of Spin magazine classified the single as "Played-out G-funk braggadocio and bedroom boasting."
 Elysa Gardner of USA Today lauded it as "irresistibly slick."
 A writer for The Manila Times deemed the song "deliriously energetic" while claiming it has "all the ingredients of a masterful club banger."

 Dan Raper of PopMatters had a mixed opinion about Eminem's feature, writing that the lower register he adopts for his voice is "not totally successful", but added that it "shows some innovation from the Old White Rapper."
 Ivan Rott wrote a more negative review of the song, dismissing its production as "prosaic" and its lyrics as "uninspired."
 He further added that the song "holds no weight in comparison to current club tracks such as "Money Maker," the bouncy collaboration between Ludacris and Pharrell, among others.
 Expect "Smack That" to drop off the charts as fast as it popped up."

 "Smack That" was nominated for Best Rap/Sung Collaboration at the 2007 Grammy Awards, but lost to Justin Timberlake's "My Love".